-My Guide service FAQs
+My Sighted Guide sighted guiding service FAQs

-With a My Guide Partnership, the person who is blind or partially sighted and the volunteer are carefully matched and work together as long as they both want to.
-If either party withdraws from the My Guide partnership for whatever reason, we will work with you to provide a new My Guide partnership if you wish.
+With a My Sighted Guide Partnership, you and our volunteer are carefully matched and work together as long as you both want to.
+If either party withdraws from the My Sighted Guide partnership for whatever reason, we will work with you to provide a new My Sighted Guide partnership, if you wish.

-The emphasis in a My Guide partnership is about increasing your confidence and ability to get out and about to access your local area.
+The emphasis in a My Sighted Guide partnership is about increasing your confidence and ability to get out and about to access your local area.

-- Provide car transport on a regular basis, or for long journeys
+Provide car transport on a regular basis, or for long journeys

-- Do household chores
+Do household chores

-- Make trips to medical appointments or essential food shopping
+Make trips to medical appointments or essential food shopping

-- Provide a befriending service
+Provide a befriending service

-No, a My Guide partnership does not replace any kind of mobility or rehabilitation training.
-The My Guide service can be helpful alongside some of these options but most people who are blind or partially sighted would benefit from additional mobility solutions.
+No, a My Sighted Guide partnership does not replace any kind of mobility or rehabilitation training.
+The My Sighted Guide service can be helpful alongside some of these options but most people who are blind or partially sighted would benefit from additional mobility solutions.

 Guide Dogs is growing the My Sighted Guide service across the UK, so volunteer numbers are increasing all the time.
 If there isn't a volunteer available in your area, we or an associate organisation - who can provide the service on our behalf - will work hard to recruit a suitable local volunteer or suggest an alternative local service.